hamolicious/ConsolePy/README.md

 # ConsolePy
 A game and graphics development module for the console [WORK IN PROGRESS]

+You don't have to install anything, just download the consolepy.py file and import it into your project!

 Main code (will look roughly the same every time)
 ```python3
 # boiler plate code